awsdocs/aws-dms-user-guide/doc_source/CHAP_LargeDBs.Process.md

-# Overview of migrating large data stores using AWS DMS and Snowball Edge<a name="CHAP_LargeDBs.Process"></a>
+# Overview of migrating large data stores using AWS DMS and AWS Snowball Edge<a name="CHAP_LargeDBs.Process"></a>

-The process of using AWS DMS and Snowball Edge incorporates both on\-premises applications and AWS\-managed services\.
+The process of using AWS DMS and AWS Snowball Edge incorporates both on\-premises applications and AWS\-managed services\.
 We use the terms *local* and *remote* to distinguish these components\.

 Local components include the following:
 + AWS SCT
 + AWS DMS Agent \(a local version of AWS DMS that works on\-premises\)
-+ Snowball Edge devices
++ AWS Snowball Edge devices

 Remote components include the following:
 + Amazon S3